 It is expected that such devices are to be used only before school and after school, or at the discretion of a classroom teacher.
-It is expected cell phones are kept in the student's locker or backpack during any other time mentioned above (before/after school and lunch).
-If a student has their phone in class, a teacher may request they place it in a designated area, or take the student's phone to be sent to the office.
+It is expected cell phones and other communication devices are kept in the student's locker or backpack during any other time mentioned above (before/after school).
+Student personal devices should not be accessed in the school building.
+If a student has a personal device in class, a teacher may request they place it in a designated area, or take the student's phone to be sent to the office.